Posted on 29 April 2020

 Of increasing concern in this age of misinformation is the emergence of deepfakes.
 Using the power of machine learning and artificial intelligence, an image or video can be altered to seamlessly replace one person’s face with another, or to change the words that they are speaking.

-Talk to Transformer, which runs an model called GPT-2.is not limited to faking visual and audio content, however. ( ) is an application of machine learning that concerns the interactions between human language and computers.
-After analysing large quantities of language data, can be used to generate entirely new, coherent sentences.
-You can test this for yourself using sites like
+AI is not limited to faking visual and audio content, however.
+Natural language processing (NLP) is an application of machine learning that concerns the interactions between human language and computers.
+After analysing large quantities of language data, NLP can be used to generate entirely new, coherent sentences.
+You can test this for yourself using sites like Talk to Transformer, which runs an NLP model called GPT-2.

-This Research Does Not Exist used to generate fake research paper abstracts.
-Here are our picks for the three most convincing/entertaining fake research papers.is already used in text auto-completion and speech recognition software, but as this technology improves, we must also consider the associated dangers.
-To demonstrate how easily scientific research might be faked using ,
+NLP is already used in text auto-completion and speech recognition software, but as this technology improves, we must also consider the associated dangers.
+To demonstrate how easily scientific research might be faked using AI, This Research Does Not Exist used NLP to generate fake research paper abstracts.
+Here are our picks for the three most convincing/entertaining fake research papers.

 To measure the impact of caffeine consumption on muscle growth, we determined the amino acid content of different muscle groups from the masseter, gastrocnemius, triceps brachii, biceps brachii, and quadriceps femoris in 20 men after 3 and 5 months of treatment with either 400 mg/d of caffeine or a placebo.
 Our results indicated that protein synthesis rates were significantly greater after supplementation with caffeine than after placebo, with a time effect between treatments and between placebo and caffeine groups.
 These findings confirmed that caffeine is a potent supplement for muscle building.